Pockets of Ease - The Hidden Cost of Optimizing Everything

 Most of us still have work to do.

-But perhaps we can find some pockets of ease.
+Perhaps we can find some pockets of ease.

-Maybe you don't immediately fill them.
+Maybe you don't immediately fill those moments.

 Maybe you don't check your email.